Loja, Granada

-Loja (/es/), formerly Loxa, is a town in southern Spain, situated at the western limit of the province of Granada.
+Loja (/es/; /es/), formerly Loxa, is a town in southern Spain, situated at the western limit of the province of Granada.
 It is in the valley of the River Genil, overlooked by the so-called Sierra de Loja, of which the highest peak, Sierra Gorda, stands 1,671 metres above sea-level.

 History

 Loja has sometimes been identified with the ancient Ilipula, or with the Lacibi (Lacibis) of Pliny and Ptolemy.
 It is unknown when Loja was first captured by the Moors; most likely this happened in the 8th century.
 It first clearly emerges in the Arab chronicles of the year 890.
 Back then, it was also likely to be named as Lūsha.

 Reconquista

 It was taken by Ferdinand III of Castile in 1226, but was soon afterwards abandoned.

 As part of the Granada War, Loja was attacked in 1486 by Christian forces under Ferdinand and Isabella.
 These soldiers included some Englishmen commanded by Sir Edward Woodville.
 The victorious Spanish allowed the Muslim population to leave for Granada.

 The town's Moorish name, Medina Lawša, was changed to Lauxa.
 Isabella called it the "flower among thorns".

 In 1491 work began on the Church of the Incarnation on the site of the town's main mosque.